joestauss/py_util/Collection Classes/README.md

 # Web Updatable mapping

 A mapping that can be updated with information from the web.
 Mostly a framework for webscraping data records.

+# tests
+Tests pass for base classes, JSON mappings, and the taggable mixin (in old\_mixins.py).